 The University expects its students to:

 The University respects the independence of its students and the fact that they are adults.
-However, we recognise that for many students this will be the first time they have lived independently and so we provide guidance to help them make the transition successfully, for example Advice to Students (PDF).
+However, we recognise that for many students this will be the first time they have lived independently so we provide guidance to help them make the transition successful, for example, see our advice to students (PDF).

-The University works closely, and co-operates fully with the authorities in Kingston, as well as in other areas, in promoting positive student behaviour in the local community.
+The University works closely, and cooperates fully with the authorities in Kingston and other areas to promote positive student behaviour in the local community.
 Whilst the majority of our students value and respect the community in which they live, those students who are found to be causing noise and engaging in anti-social behaviour may face disciplinary action under the University's Student Disciplinary Procedure in addition to any action that may be taken by the police.

 Please see the full guidance drawn up in partnership with Kingston Council on how to be a considerate neighbour in the community (PDF).

-If local residents do experience anti-social behaviour or noise problems and believe our students are involved, there are places they can go to complain and get help.
-The University can only intervene directly where it is managing a property either as a halls of residence, or as a Headed Tenancy.
-If the noise is coming from a property owned and managed by a private landlord or agent, the University has no legal right to intervene but can advise on where to go for help.
+If local residents experience anti-social behaviour or noise problems, and believe our students are involved, there are places where they can go to complain and get help.
+The University can intervene directly where it is managing a property either as a hall of residence, or as a Headed Tenancy.
+If the noise is coming from a property owned and managed by a private landlord or agent, while the University has no legal right to intervene, we can investigate the complaint and help to find a resolution.